zinc-collective/informed/README.md

 #  I, [2017-04-04T19:49:10.485596 #29957]  INFO -- : {:method=>:do_something, :values=>{:fancy?=>false, :force=>false, :fanciness=>8}, :status=>:done, :result=>"so plain"}
 # => "so plain"
 ```

+### Configure

+While we default to logging to standard out, Informed is Logger-agnostic.
+You
+may provide a logger to informed that is interface compatible with the Logger
+class in the Ruby standard library.

+To do so either:
+* Set `Informed.logger` to your application logger.
+(Rails Example:
+  `Informed.logger = Rails.logger`)
+* Define an instance method `logger` on the informed upon class and have it
+  return whatever logger you want.

 ## Development